Soare-Robert-Daniel/Project-Midas/README.md

 # Project-Midas
-A simple Single Page Application for an e-shop!
+A simple Single Page Application for a gambling app!